JohnnyFee/johnnyfee.github.io/source/_posts/2014-08-05-svg-tutorial.md

 - [alexk111/SVG-Morpheus](https://github.com/alexk111/SVG-Morpheus) JavaScript library enabling SVG icons to morph from one to the other.
 It implements Material Design's Delightful Details transitions.
 - [ConnorAtherton/walkway](https://github.com/ConnorAtherton/walkway) An easy way to animate SVG elements.
 - [gabelerner/canvg](https://github.com/gabelerner/canvg) Javascript SVG parser and renderer on Canvas.
+- [filamentgroup/grunticon](https://github.com/filamentgroup/grunticon#version-20-is-out---heres-whats-new) grunticon takes a folder of SVG/PNG files (typically, icons that you've drawn in an application like Adobe Illustrator), and outputs them to CSS in 3 formats: svg data urls, png data urls, and a third fallback CSS file with references to regular png images.

 ## Tutorial